SymfonyCasts/symfony5/sfcasts/ep4-relations/foundry-relations.md

 symfony console doctrine:query:sql 'SELECT * FROM answer'
 ```

 Much better!
-100 answers where *each* was related to a random question.
+100 answers where *each* is related to a random question.

 ## Moving the "question" into getDefaults()

-But to make life easier, we can move this `question` value directly into the
+But to make life easier, we can move this `question` value directly into
 `AnswerFactory`.
-Copy this `question` line here and then change the fixtures
+Copy the `question` line.. and then change the fixtures
 code back to the very simple `AnswerFactory::createMany(100)`.

 Now in `AnswerFactory`, paste `question` set to `QuestionFactory::random()`.